adierking/unplug/docs/scripting.md

 ### Constants

-**Nightly builds only.**
+**Requires Unplug 0.5.1 or newer.**

-Nightly builds of Unplug allow you to define constants in scripts which get replaced with their actual values when the code is processed.
+You can define named constants in scripts which get replaced with their actual values when the code is processed.
 They are just `NAME = VALUE` lines, and can be either integers or strings:

 ```
 CB_ROBO = 20000